LTSteve/steved_portfolio/src/assets/projects/dartinternal.md

 - Pulling and displaying up-to-date product pricing
 - Managing salesperson workflow

 Although I started out pretty green in terms of full stack Web Development, I picked up what I needed to know of our process fairly quickly.
 Beyond learning the technology stack, I also gained valuable insight into working with product owners on an Agile team, and working with a UX design team.
-Unfortunately there isn't anything I can actually show of this work as the specifics are fairly well protected.